ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 # Sensor Node

-The following questions have to be answered:

-- What is the general purpose of the component?
-- Which tools/service/tech stacks were used and why?
-- How were these used to achieve the general purpose?
-- Example Results
-- Known problems and improvement suggestions

 ## Set up Raspberry Pi 4
 - Insert an empty SD-Card into local PC
 - Install then run [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on local PC